-To determine your status, you can order a vitamin B12 test here.
+To determine your status, have your doctor check your B12 levels or you can order a vitamin B12 test online.

 Digestive disorders and the use of acid-suppressing medications also increase your risk of deficiency.

-These antiacids also contribute to deficiencies of vitamin C, calcium, iron, and magnesium.
-(28)
+These antacids also contribute to deficiencies of vitamin C, calcium, iron, and magnesium.

 Vitamin D Deficiency

-Over 1 billion people worldwide are deficient in vitamin D. (30)
+But over 1 billion people worldwide are thought to be deficient in the “sunshine vitamin.”